michaelmusty/.dotfiles/README.markdown

 *   `pd` — Change to the argument’s parent directory
 *   `scr` — Create a temporary directory and change into it
 *   `sprunge` — Pastebin frontend tool I pilfered from `#bash` on Freenode
+*   `ud` — Change into an indexed ancestor of a directory

 I also wrap a few command calls with functions to stop me from doing silly things that the commands themselves don’t catch.
 My favourite is the one that